carlohamalainen/carlohamalainen.github.io/_posts/2017-08-31-push-to-amazon-glacier-using-amazonka.md

               txt = toText $ show e
             in katipAddContext (sl "SerializeError" txt) $
                 $(logTM) ErrorS msg
+{% endhighlight %}

-I found it handy to write this little helper function to turn each header from an amazonka `ServiceError` into a Katip context key/value pair:
+I found it handy to write this little helper function to turn each header from an amazonka ``ServiceError`` into a Katip context key/value pair:

+{% highlight haskell %}
     headersAsContext :: KatipContext m => [Header] -> m a -> m a
     headersAsContext hs = foldl (.) id $ map headerToContext hs where